You should pay taxes in Luxembourg if your primary residence is in Luxembourg and you have been living here for more than six months.

 How tax class affects your tax?

 There has been calls recently to review tax classes which favour married parents over single parents.
-At present, a single parent earning €58,000 will pay more than double the amount of tax compared to a married parent on the same income (approximately €12,000 for the single parent versus €5,000 for a married parent).
+In the tax year 2021, a single parent earning €58,000 will pay more than double the amount of tax compared to a married parent on the same income (approximately €12,000 for the single parent versus €5,000 for a married parent).

 The fixed rate can be reduced on demand, by providing a copy of your last month's payslip and asking for your lowest rate to be reviewed.
 This won't affect your final end-of-year tax bill but can influence the amount of tax deducted at source.